portfedh/portfolio_grafana/README.md

 ## How to Use

-To give the script a try, follow the instructions below, select 'user1' and look at the output dashboard.
+To give the script a try, follow the instructions in the 'First time setup' section.

-If you decide to use it for your portfolio, then follow the instructions to customize the scripts and add your data.
+If you decide want to use it for your portfolio, then follow the instructions in the other sections to customize the scripts and add your data.

 ## First time setup